Skip to main content

 Is the 2025 Ford Mustang Mach-E electric?

 Yes, the 2025 Ford Mustang Mach-E is a fully electric vehicle.
+It offers 260 mi range.
 Electric vehicles have no direct fuel costs but do use electricity.
 See our All electric vehicles 2025 list.